Lightning-AI/torchmetrics/docs/source/pages/overview.rst

 *****************************

 Metrics support backpropagation, if all computations involved in the metric calculation are differentiable.
-All modular metrics have a property that determines if a metric is differentiable or not.
+All modular metric classes have the property ``is_differentiable`` that determines if a metric is differentiable or not.

 However, note that the cached state is detached from the computational graph and cannot be back-propagated.
 Not doing this would mean storing the computational